-The Samsung Galaxy S4 deals are going to be the highest of the lot given it's the newest model in Samsung's lineup.
+The Samsung Galaxy S4 deals are looking better than ever now that the new flagship S6 has launched.
 The Tab S4 is a step up from the older tablets as Samsung has attempted to bring an optional desktop experience to the operating system to make it compete with Microsoft's professional-facing Surface devices.
 Sadly, this also means you'll have to buy the keyboard and mouse separately if you want the full Dex experience.
 The S Pen Stylus is included at no extra charge though.
 Truth be told, if you're not too bothered about the new desktop-modes, you could save a lot of money by opting for the older, but still excellent, Tab S3 model.

 Read our full Samsung Galaxy Tab S4 review

-Samsung's 2017 tablet has the likes of the iPad Pro and Surface Pro in its sites and is certainly a contender, especially if you're a fan of the Android ecosystem.
-With a new glass back, it's clearly been taking style tips from the gorgeous Samsung Galaxy lineup and the new Super AMOLED screen supports HDR too - a tablet first.
+Samsung's 2017 still packs a mean punch and prices have dropped very nicely since then thanks to the newer models.
+With a glass back, it's clearly been taking style tips from the gorgeous Samsung Galaxy phone lineup and the new Super AMOLED screen supports HDR too - a tablet first at the time.

-While still not what you'd call a cheap tablet by any stretch of the imagination, you can often save a lot of money with the S3 compared to the best prices of the newer Tab S4.
-So take a look at the specs list for the two, and is this will do the job jst as well, why not save a bit of cash?
+While still not what you'd call a cheap tablet by any stretch of the imagination, you can often save a lot of money with the S3 compared to the best prices of the newer Tabs.
+So take a look at the specs list for the two, and is this will do the job just as well, why not save a bit of cash?

 Read our full review: Samsung Galaxy Tab S3